 Answer: No. Normally, you have to take RMDs for each year after you turn age 72 by the end of the year.
 However, you don't have to take your first RMD until April 1 of the year after you turn 72.
 But be careful—if you delay the first withdrawal, you'll also have to take your second RMD by December 31 of the same year.
 Because you'll have to pay taxes on both RMDs (minus any portion from nondeductible contributions), taking two RMDs in one year could bump you into a higher tax bracket.

-It could also have other ripple effects, such as making you subject to the Medicare high-income surcharge if your adjusted gross income (plus tax-exempt interest income) rises above $87,000 if you're single or $174,000 if married filing jointly.
-(Note: Those are the income thresholds for determining 2020 surcharges, which were raised for the first time since 2011.)
+It could also have other ripple effects, such as making you subject to the Medicare high-income surcharge if your adjusted gross income (plus tax-exempt interest income) rises above $88,000 if you're single or $176,000 if married filing jointly.
+(Note: Those are the income thresholds for determining 2021 surcharges.)

 Taxation of Life Insurance Proceeds